ayousuf23/PowerShell-RFC/Archive/Draft/RFCNNNN-Archive-Module-v2.md

 The enhancements discussed in this RFC depend on System.Formats.Tar v7 and System.IO.Compression .NET Framework 4.8/.NET Core 1.0+.

 The current plan is to support PowerShell 7.
-Supporting Windows PowerShell requires additional work related to managing and loading the correct assembly because the RFC requires a newer version of System.IO.Compression, and Windows PowerShell depends on an older version of it.
+Supporting Windows PowerShell requires additional work related to  loading the correct assembly because the RFC requires a newer version of System.IO.Compression, and Windows PowerShell depends on an older version of it.

 ## Alternate Proposals and Considerations